Aishithegenius/Aishithegenius/README.md

 I’m Bless!
 A cybersecurity enthusiast with a knack for finding weak spots before they become problems.
 I explore networks, systems, and cloud environments, probing for vulnerabilities and building defenses that actually hold up under pressure.

 From penetration testing to automation and system hardening, I combine curiosity with hands-on problem-solving to make digital spaces safer.
-Every challenge is a chance to learn, innovate, and stay one step ahead of the threats that never sleep.
+Every challenge is a chance to learn, innovate, and stay one step ahead.

 ---